Cotton Program Overview

 - Sign the RSN Company Pledge against forced labor of children and adults in the cotton sector of Uzbekistan.
 Signing the Pledge demonstrates a company commitment to respecting human rights and is also an important public denunciation of forced labor.

-- Create a policy that prohibits suppliers from sourcing Uzbek cotton until the Government of Uzbekistan ceases mobilizing children to harvest cotton.
+- Create a policy that prohibits suppliers from sourcing Uzbek cotton until the Government of Uzbekistan ceases using forced labor to harvest cotton.

 - Establish procedures that ensure suppliers are abiding by the company policy to not source Uzbek cotton.